alvwjya/WADS-Final-Project/README.md

 </p>

 ## Team Member and Contribution
+### GROUP 5
-- Alvian Wijaya : Making the Frontend and connecting it to the backend.
+- Alvian Wijaya/ 2301891595 : Making the Frontend and connecting it to the backend.
-- Christy Natalia Jusman : Making the Backend especially the authentication.
+- Christy Natalia Jusman/ 2301890365 : Making the Backend especially the authentication.
-- Davin Pratama Chandra : Making the Backend especially the database models.
+- Davin Pratama Chandra/ 2301891090 : Making the Backend especially the database models.

 ## Use Case Diagram
 <p align="center">